bobbyhaliwela/AutoRcCar/README.md

 ## Acknowledgements

 **Uvindu J Wijesinghe's RCAutopilot** project, which helped build the foundation of this project, which is to control the rc car using PS4 controller.
 This project used lots of his code to implement this.
-You can see his project here: https://github.com/UvinduW/RCAutopilot
+You can read more about his project here: https://github.com/UvinduW/RCAutopilot

 ## Prerequisites